 Gippsland Ports was established in 1996 to provide a regional service to the local community, visitors and other user groups.
-Gippsland Ports is the local Authority responsible for the application of the Marine Act and other related legislation for the five local ports and four waterways detailed below.
+Gippsland Ports is the local port and waterway manager responsible for the five local ports and four waterways detailed below.

 An operationally diverse organisation with responsibilities derived from a range of defined statutory functions and community service obligations, Gippsland Ports is the designated waterway manager of 1,431 sq km of some of the largest and most beautiful waterways in Australia, stretching from Anderson Inlet to Mallacoota over 720 kms of the south-eastern coastline of Victoria.

 The areas managed consist of five designated Local Ports